 - Keep Your Hands to Yourself: Everyone's culture is different, if hugging and touching while talking is normal in yours, refrain from doing that with people you don't know.

 - Maintain Your Personal Hygiene: Shower and deodorant are your friends.
-Some of my worst experiences have come from sleeping in the same room as stink monsters.
+Some of my worst experiences have come from sleeping in the same hostels dorms as stink monsters.

 - Lights Out: You’re not a lighthouse.
 Turn off the lights when it’s bedtime.